OpenCourseWare: China

 But before the OpenCourseWare conference in Beijing and the establishment of CORE, on April 8, 2003, the Ministry of Education had published a policy to launch the China Quality Course (精品课程) program.
 This program accepts applications for university lecturers that wish to put their courses online, and gives grants of between $10,000 – 15,000 CAD per course that is put online, and made available free of charge to the general public (ibid.).
 The most prestigious award is for the "national level CQOCW", then there is "provincial level" and "school level".
 From 2003 to 2010, they produced 3862 courses at the national level by 746 universities.
 According to the official website for the China Quality Course, the total number of the courses available online is more than 20,000.
 These typically include syllabus, course notes, overheads, assignments, and in many cases audio or video of the entire lectures.
 The scale of this project has also spurred a large research activity, and over 3,000 journal articles have been written in Chinese about the topic of OpenCourseWare.

 The UNESCO Institute for Information Technologies in Education (IITE) has been promoting Open Educational Resources (OER) in China.

 Cul-studies.com provides culture studies and teaching in China under a Creative Commons license run by Contemporary Culture Studies (CCCS) of the Shanghai University.

-Guoxue is working on the digitization and promotion of ancient Chinese books.

-The National Science Library Institutional Repository contains journals and conference proceedings.

-The Social Learn Lab Community contains creative commons materials.
-Its wiki is very inactive.

-The Songshuhui Community promotes science in china under the creative commons.

-The Chinese Journal of Lung Cancer is published under a creative commons license.